mayconfmelo/min-book/src/lib.typ

       /// Optimizes to print content on both sides of the paper. |
     paper-friendly: true, /// <- boolean
       /// Use links attached to URL footnotes. |
+    notes-page: false, /// <- boolean
+      /// Forces `#note` data to always appear in a separate new page. |
   )
   let additional = cfg.keys().filter( i => not std-cfg.keys().contains(i) )